-In this seminar, James Bacchus explains how to bring the WTO into the twenty-first century, exploring the ways it can be utilized to combat future pandemics and climate change and advance sustainable development, all while continuing to foster free trade.
+In this seminar, James Bacchus explained how to bring the World Trade Organization (WTO) into the twenty-first century, exploring the ways it can be utilized to combat future pandemics and climate change and advance sustainable development, all while continuing to foster free trade.

 The book will be discussed by Emily Jones of the Blavatnik School of Government, in conversation with Amrita Saha.
 The seminar is fourth in the IDS seminar series on inclusive trade.